TheHive-Project/TheHiveDocs/admin/configuration.md

 ```

 Once the configuration file has been edited, restart TheHive.
 Every new import of MISP event will generate a case according to the "MISP_CASETEMPLATE" template.

+#### 7.3 Event filters
+MISP event can be excluded according to the following filters:
+ - the maximum number of attributes (max-attributes)
+ - the maximum size of the event json message (max-size)
+ - the age of the last publication (max-age)
+ - the organisation is black-listed (exclusion.organisation)
+ - one of the tags is black-listed (exclusion.tags)

+MISP filters can be added to each MISP server configuration.

 ### 8. HTTP client configuration